Railroaded!: Plot

-Rosie Ryan buys the whole concept and goes home to get money for Wino.
+Rosie buys the whole concept and goes home to get money to pay Wino.
 Martin goes back to Calhoun's apartment, but she isn't there.
 He discovers the frightened Calhoun calling Ferguson from a drugstore.
-Calhoun arranges to meet Ferguson at her apartment, but before the detective arrives Martin shoots her down.
+Calhoun arranges to meet Ferguson at her apartment, but before the detective arrives Martin shoots her.
 Martin then goes to Club Bombay, where he shoots and robs Ainsworth.
-Aware that Calhoun had called Rosie Ryan's phone number, Martin waits for her at the club and accuses her of betraying him.
+Aware that Calhoun had called Rosie's phone number, Martin waits for her at the club and accuses her of betraying him.

-Just when Martin is about to shoot Rosie Ryan too, Ferguson arrives with the police, having ordered a raid on the club.
-In the ensuing commotion, Martin manages to fire at Rosie and wound her, but not fatally.
+Just when Martin is about to shoot Rosie, Ferguson arrives with the police, having ordered a raid on the club.
+In the ensuing commotion, Martin manages to fire at Rosie and wound her.
 Martin is then killed in a shootout with Ferguson.
-Steve Ryan is eventually released from jail, and Ferguson and Rosie Ryan kiss each other.
+Steve Ryan is at last released from jail.
+Ferguson and Rosie kiss.